Moderno Football Club: Decline and Collapse

 Madrid FC's loss in the 1903 Copa del Rey Final caused a convulsive situation within the entity that led to the departure of several of its founding and most important members.
 The split was led by the Giralt brothers (Mario, José and Armando) and Antonio Neyra, who then refounded the Club Español de Madrid in late 1903.
 This put Madrid in a very difficult situation as they were suffering of lack of players.
 Moderno was also struggling, so the directors of Madrid FC, Juan and Carlos Padrós, proposed to Fernando Kummer an agreement that could benefit everyone: a merge.
 Relations between these two clubs were good, so Moderno accepted with only one condition.
-They required to impose its name in the new name of the club, and so, on 30 January 1904, the two clubs joined forces in order to survive, emerging as Madrid-Moderno Football Club, the name under which it competed in the 1903–04 Centro Championship, winning the competition.
+They required to impose its name in the new name of the club, and so, on 30 January 1904, the two clubs joined forces in order to survive, emerging as Madrid-Moderno Football Club, the name under which it competed in the 1903–04 Centro Championship.
 However, the term "Moderno", the last trace of the club, fell into disuse over time and in the following season, the team again became the "Madrid Football Club".
 Carlos Padrós was elected president post-merger.